 She has also worked as a contributing writer for actress, Monique Coleman’s official website, GimmeMo.com and was the co-founder of Book Bizarre, an event that highlighted self-published authors in Flint, Michigan in 2010 and 2011.

 In 2013, The Dangerous Lee Network received 3 million views, was nominated for four Black Weblog Awards, and selected as a Top Fashion Blog to follow in 2013 and 2014.

 In October of 2014, Dangerous Lee self-published an eBook based on her highly popular web series, The Half Series: When Black People Look White.

 In February 2015, The Dangerous Lee Network made a major change to become The #FeedArt Network, a portal for helping independent artists and creative entrepreneurs with their social media marketing efforts.

 Check out the indie buzz #FeedArt created on Twitter and what it’s doing now!

 Where It Is:

-Dangerous Lee has taken her years of working on the internet combined with her experience marketing herself and other creatives online to work full time as a freelance Digital Marketing Specialist.
+Dangerous Lee has taken her years of working on the internet combined with her experience marketing herself and other creatives online to work part-time as a freelance Digital Marketing Consultant.

-She is working with businesses owned by Black women or businesses that highlight Black people and embrace diversity.
+She enjoys working with businesses owned by Black women or businesses that highlight Black people and embrace diversity.

-Please contact her at Leigh@dangerouslee.biz if you’d like to get her started on your next project.
+Please contact her at Leigh@dangerouslee.biz if you’d like to get her advice on how to get started promoting your next project online.